coursera/courier/android/README.md

 `hashCode` / `equals` | No                  | Yes, structural
 Arrays                | Java arrays (`[]`)  | `List` based

-#### Mutable Binding
+#### Mutable Bindings

-For compatibility with existing usage patterns, Courier is able to generate mutable bindings with public fields, e.g.:
+Where needed, Courier is able to generate mutable bindings for Android.

+Mutable bindings are simple Java classes with an default constructor and public fields.

+Example usage:

 ```java
 Course course = new Course()